 LOCAL keyword would apply a rule to users who are logging in at the physical terminal of the machine.

-Meanwhile, you can also specify which tty a user is allowed to log in with by adding
+Meanwhile, you can also specify which tty a user may log in with by adding

 tty2, etc. to the host field.